 Most Zymessence® users will find their dosing range between 3 and 6 caplets per day.
 So a bottle of 180 enteric matrix caplets will last 1 to 2 months.
 Only if you have a building fall on you or survive a parachute failure in a skydive should you ever need to use 9 or more caplets a day.
 Mind you, I am not saying 3 to 6 caplets a few times a day as with other products, I'm saying 3 to 6 caplets total per day tops!
 As most customers who have used systemic enzymes know, the dose recommendations on the label for most products are not what actually works for reducing inflammation or fibrosis; the suggestions are just there for show as actual working or “Activation Doses” are much higher.
 The suggested use recommendations on Zymessence® are what will actually work.
 Period.

 Finally, delivery of the enzymes had to be shielded against stomach acid destroying its action so some sort of enteric protection had to be put into the product.
 Having dealt with enteric coated and non-enteric coated enzymes for a decade, I’ve come to the conclusion that even when the enzymes are cultured to withstand acids, these enzymes are absorbed better and have a stronger action when they are protected against stomach acid.
 An enteric coating protects things from acids.
 Acids can destroy some enzymes; real animal based pancreatin and the serrapeptase's specifically, as acid resistant forms of those enzymes have not yet been developed.
 In most products, the protective enteric coating is just that, a coating on the outside of the tablet or capsule.
 The problem there is that if the tablets get jostled, bumped or dropped (as can easily happen inside bottles) and the coating is scratched, nicked or otherwise compromised, then it will fail and the enzymes inside will be harmed/killed-off-in-part by the stomach acids.
 Here is another place where my pharmacologist friend shines!
-Using his German pharmaceutical knowledge, my pharmacologist friend has made the enteric coating run throughout the Zymessence® caplet (oval shaped tablet).
-So, the coating is not only on the outside but runs through the inner beads that compose the caplet (micro-encapsulation), insuring against enteric coating failure.
+Using his German pharmaceutical knowledge, my pharmacologist friend has made the enteric coating run throughout the Zymessence® powder.
+So, the coating runs through the enzyme blend powder insuring against enteric coating failure.
 Again, this makes for more enzyme activity getting inside of the intestines where it is safe and alkaline.
 Once there, the enzymes are absorbed and taken throughout the body.

 So based on our own needs, public demand and our clinical and professional experiences, we now present Zymessence®: The only systemic enzyme blend of its kind.
-Made to exacting standards in a pharmaceutical grade manufacturing facility that is FDA certified as well as certified by the Swiss and German governments to make pharmaceutical medicines for their nations!
-(German and Swiss pharmaceutical manufacturing and purity standards are higher than those of the FDA’s).
+Made to exacting standards in a pharmaceutical grade manufacturing facility.

 With over a half century of collective experience in enzyme making, therapeutic action and clinical application that my pharmacologist friend and I have brought together, I proudly bring you: Zymessence®.
 I believe Zymessence® is the finest systemic enzyme product made.
 But, since the proof of the pudding is in the eating, try one bottle of Zymessence® and feel the difference.